 May Treat Skin Conditions

-If you’d like to try out lemon essential oil for a skin condition, try diluting it with a carrier oil and applying it to the affected area.
-You can also add lemon essential oil and Epsom salt to a warm bath for a soothing and purifying soak.
+If you’d like to try out lemon essential oil for a skin condition, try diluting it with a carrier oil, perform a small patch to test for any skin sensitivity, then apply it to the affected area.

 May Improve Respiratory Function